DuarteVDG/aw-project/micro-frontends/Statistics.md

 - **Negative:** May present controversial statistics.

 ## Notes
-As the app is currently designed and implemented, the only way to access the statistics micro-frontend is through a button in the news micro-frontend, however this should be altered to allow user to access statistics without having to go through the news section.
-This is due to the fact that users may be interested in only one of those sections alone.
-Considering this, we opted to implement both of these micro-frontends separated.
+As the app is currently designed and implemented, the only way to access the `Statistics` micro-frontend is through a button in the `News` micro-frontend.
+However this should be altered to allow users to access `Statistics` without having to go through the `News`, considering users may be interested in only one of these sections.
+Thus, we opted to implement both of these micro-frontends separated.

 ## Views
 <div style="text-align: center;">